drawveloper/functional-frontend-workshop/index.md

 > The opposite of this word is complex, which means braided together or folded together.
 > What matters for simplicity is that there is no interleaving.

 --

+> “The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
+You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.”
+~ Joe Armstrong

+--